GRANDPARENTS RIGHTS IN COLORADO

 Custody for Grandparents

 There are many cases in which grandparents get sole custody of their grandchildren.
 This is often due to the parents of the child being unfit to raise them.
-Like any custody case, though, the grandparents will not be automatically granted custody assuming the parents are unfit.
+Like any custody case, though, the grandparents will not be automatically granted child custody assuming the parents are unfit.
 They must first prove they are qualified to raise the child and will be a suitable guardian.

 Before proving their ability to raise the child, the situation must meet certain criteria to even be considered.
 The situations where a grandparent may get custody of the child fall under section 14-10-123 of Colorado’s Revised Statutes.
 These are: